s1rd4v3/advanced-tile-card/README.md

 - This card is heavily inspired by [matt8707](https://github.com/matt8707) [hass-config](https://github.com/matt8707/hass-config) config and the main reason I created this card
 - This was done using the [Boilerplate Card](https://github.com/custom-cards/boilerplate-card) by [@iantrich](https://www.github.com/iantrich).

-## Features
-- Add custom actions for icon taps or default taps
-- Entities with pictures (like camera, person or media_players) can add the picture to the icon or to the background

 ## Installation via HACS
 HACS installation: Go to the hacs store and add a custom repo url https://github.com/s1rd4v3/advanced-tile-card to install.